Why Is My Turntable or Record Player So Quiet or Sound low? Check Here

 line switch turntable

-2) Take the output from the turntable and connect it to the line-level input of your stereo receiver, powered amplifier or powered speakers.
+2) Take the output from the turntable and connect it to the line-level input of your stereo receiver, powered amplifier, or powered speakers.

 That’s it.